 For Your Safety

-- Leave word with a responsible person about where you're going, your route and when you will return.
+- Leave an itinerary with a responsible person that details where you're going, your route, and when you will return.

 - To report an emergency call 9-1-1.

 - Report sightings of bears, cougars, wolves and problem wildlife to Kananaskis Emergency Services at 403-591-7755.
 To be connected toll-free in Alberta dial 310-0000 followed by the phone number.
 From a cell phone, dial the toll-free code (*310 for Roger's Wireless; #310 for Bell & Telus) followed by the phone number.

 - Research the route you plan to take

 - Check local weather forecasts before you go.
 Be prepared for sudden changes in mountain weather.
 Snow is possible any month of the year.

 - For current conditions on trails and potential wildlife concerns, check

 - Leave all valuables at home.
 Vehicle break-ins do occur in Kananaskis.

 Everyone who travels in the backcountry should be fully prepared.
 You should plan to self-rescue if possible.
 If not...

 - Dial 9-1-1 from a pay or cell phone - remember that cell phone coverage is limited in many locations throughout Kananaskis.